How to conduct an ANCOVA in R?

 ancova_model <- aov(exam ~ technique + current_grade, data = data)

-#view summary of model
+# View Type III summary of the model

 Anova(ancova_model, type="III")